berlinplan/berlinplan.github.io/readme.md

 #### Which criteria are crucial for establishing a stable family?

-Red rules of stable Relationships:
+Red Flags for stable Relationships:
 <sub> *if someone* </sub>
 - have a history of multiple partners prior to marriage
 - Was sexually active in their teenage years.